 It is this picture that horrifies Wahhabis and Marxists into wanting to chop off all the bits that do not fit.
 How can we have any form of community or progress in a world so complex and diverse?
 The Wahhabi and Marxist answer is that we cannot, therefore we have to force one view on everyone.
-Many conservative Muslims also suffer from a similar attitude.
+Some conservative Muslims also suffer from a similar attitude.
 They believe that a very strong promotion of conformity is the only way to protect the integrity of the Muslim community.
-Disagreement is strongly discouraged and even attacked because when an intellectual disagrees with the rest, he is weakening the embattled ummah.
-In support of the ummah, we are supposed to keep silent when our intellects and consciences would have us speak.
-Cowardice becomes virtue; the cowardly who do not speak the truth fit in perfectly, while the brave who speak against falsehoods are shunned and attacked for being troublemakers and threats to the ummah.
+Disagreement is strongly discouraged and even attacked because when an intellectual disagrees with the rest, he is weakening the embattled umma.
+In support of the umma, we are supposed to keep silent when our intellects and consciences would have us speak.
+Cowardice becomes virtue; the cowardly who do not speak the truth fit in perfectly, while the brave who speak against falsehoods are shunned and attacked for being troublemakers and threats to the umma.

 The Prophetic model was to seek to build a community through persuading other humans, while respecting their right to disagree with him, even to leave his community.
 His community was a consensual community in which everyone was persuaded of the truth of his message.
 In other words, his community functioned on the basis that humans can be persuaded of the truth without the necessity for authoritarian methods.

 The experience of Muslim communities living in the West today lends the greatest support to the ground-up model.
 We do not have a religious authority enforcing its views on us.
 We do not have a morality police forcing our women to wear hijab.
 We listen to scholars coming from various schools of thought.
 People happily pray the noon prayer at one mosque and the evening prayer at another without caring much about whether the imam of the mosque follows one school or another.
-Most people couldn’t care less whether the imam believes in the theological views of al-Ashʿarī, al-Maturidī or ibn Ḥanbal.
+Most people could not care less whether the imam believes in the theological views of al-Ashʿarī, al-Maturidī or ibn Ḥanbal.

-We have a community of consensus in which we agree on the most important things without anyone having any authority to force his or her views on us.
+We have a community of democratic consensus in which we agree on the most important things without anyone having any authority to force his or her views on us.
 Any one of us could leave Islam at any time without facing any repercussions from a religious or political authority.
 The only way to make a member of this community do something or behave in a certain way is through persuading them.
-Our sheikhs do not have the power to whip men who fail to show up for the Friday prayers like the Wahhabi chief of the Shammar tribe used to do in 1840’s Arabia,1 yet our mosques are packed during those prayers.
+Our sheikhs do not have the power to whip men who fail to show up for the Friday prayers like the Wahhabi chief of the Shammar tribe used to do in 1840’s Arabia,2 yet our mosques are packed during those prayers.